 Our operating and liquidity requirements are impacted by changes in the forward and current market prices of natural gas.
 The cost of natural gas may increase because of disruptions in the supply of natural gas due to a curtailment in production or distribution, international market conditions, the demand for natural gas, and the availability of shale gas and potential regulations affecting its accessibility.
-We receive dollar-for-dollar recovery of prudently incurred natural gas costs.
+We receive dollar-for-dollar recovery of prudently incurred natural gas costs from our natural gas customers.